Old Adelaide Football Club

 For the 1881 SAFA season the Old Adelaide Football Club merged with Kensington Football Club.
-The first meeting of the merged club was held on Monday 11 April 1881 at the Prince Alfred Hotel.
+The first meeting of the merged Adelaide-Kensington Football Club was held on Monday 11 April 1881 at the Prince Alfred Hotel.
 It was decided that the colour of the club be black and scarlet guernsey, hose, and cap, and navy blue knickerbockers.
 After the first 4 games the merged side of Adelaide-Kensington had lost all their games and only had scored the one goal.
 Following the fourth defeat by seven goals to nil against South Park on their home ground the club held a meeting and decided to disband.